kendayao/Employee-Directory/README.md

 ## Installation

-No installation needed
+No installation needed.
+If cloning, repo do an npm install.

 ## Usage

 The deployed application link will take you to the homepage.
-Here, you can type in the name of the transaction and add or subtract funds from the total funds.
-A graph will render showing your transactions overtime.
+To start searching for an employee type in the name of the employee in the search field.
+You can sort the list alphabetically by name or numerically by age.